LP-based policies for restless bandits: necessary and sufficient conditions for (exponentially fast) asymptotic optimality: Improvements for finite values of

 The \emph{LP-index policy} is then defined as the water-filling policy, by using the values $I_s(t)$ in \eqref{LP-indices} as a priority score to rank states within $\splus(t)$, $\sminus(t)$ and $\szero(t)$ for the water-filling procedure, at each decision epoch $t$.
 Note that these indices coincide with the "optimal Lagrangian index" in \citet{Brown2020IndexPA}.
 The LP-indices will also be defined in the infinite horizon case later in Section \ref{sec:infinite-horizon-case}.

 The next result justifies the notion of LP-indices.
 In particular, it implies that when the problem is rankable, the LP-indices can be used to construct directly an asymptotically optimal time-dependent priority policy by ordering the states via decreasing LP indices.
-Note that when the problem is not rankable, it is really important to use the correct tie-breaking rule among the states such that $I_s(t)=0$ (for instance by using water-filling).
+Note that when the problem is non-rankable, it is really important to use the correct tie-breaking rule among the states such that $I_s(t)=0$ (for instance by using the two passes in the water-filling algorithm).
 Using another tie-breaking rule is in general sub-optimal, see e.g. \citet{Brown2020IndexPA}. \begin{lem} \ The LP-indices are such that $I_s(t)\ge0$ for all $s\in\splus(t)$, $I_s(t)\le0$ for all $s\in\sminus(t)$ and $I_s(t)=0$ for all $s\in\szero(t)$. \end{lem}

 \proof{Proof. } Let $\psi^*$ be an optimal Markovian stationary policy of \eqref{eq:prob3} formulated as a Markov decision process $X$, so that $\psi^{*}_{s,a} (t)$ is the probability of choosing action $a$ if $X(t)=s$.
 Our previous discussion shows that